billyBillLiu/WeCardWiki-CI103-Project-/Activity-Report-for-Bill-Liu.md

 ** February 6th - February 12th, 2022 **

-Issues: Swift is difficult to install on windows and will not have the same
+Issues: Swift is difficult to install on windows and will not have the same features.

 Activity Report